object-Object/mlogv32/README.md

 ### UART

-Addresses `0xf0000010` and `0xf0000030` contain emulated UART 16550 peripherals based on [this datasheet](https://caro.su/msx/ocm_de1/16550.pdf).
+The processor includes four identical emulated UART 16550 peripherals based on [this datasheet](https://caro.su/msx/ocm_de1/16550.pdf).
 The UARTs support the following features:

 - Configurable FIFO capacity (up to 253 bytes) for TX and RX, stored as a variable in the CONFIG processor.
 - Theoretical maximum transfer rate of 121440 bits/sec (253 bytes/tick).